cmjd1993/Getting_and_Cleaning_Data_Project/CodeBook.md

 ##My Submission##

-the orginal zip file contains the following:
+the original zip file contains the following:

 * 'features_info.txt': Shows information about the variables used on the feature vector.